junesirius/junesirius.github.io/_posts/Supernatural/SPN_Horror_BB/SPN-Horror-ghost-whole-novel.md

 "Hmm, you're new?
 In this haunting thing?"
 Words roll out of his tongue without permission.

 "I'm not sure about that either."
-This is probably the hundredth time tonight he hears the ghost say the same thing.
+This is probably the hundredth time tonight he hears the ghost say the same thing and there will be hundred times more.

 "What *do* you remember, then?
 A name, address, cause of death, anything?"
 Dean doesn't really know how, but somehow, he feels bad for the ghost.
 He tries to shake away the feeling, because -- that's just weird, isn't it?

 The ghost looks down on himself, as if he's also just starting to take himself in, the hands, the cloth, the place he stands.
-He looks at his own transparent hands, then looks back at Dean.
-He says, quietly, "I'm dead."
+He looks at his own transparent palms, then looks back at Dean.
+He says, quietly, a little sadly, "I'm dead."

 <br>